top of page

 We begin with the work of Donald Graves, who is regarded as the father of process writing pedagogy.
 His research over thirty years ago began a movement to teach children to write authentically, as published authors do.
 We can explicitly teach children skills within a writing process, starting with thinking and going right through to publishing.
 This process will grow and change from kindergarten through to grade 6, by which time your students will have developed autonomy within their own process.

 Next, we look to the birthplace of the writer's workshop pedagogy at the Reading and Writing Project at Columbia University.
-Here, Lucy Calkins continues the work of Donald Graves.
-Within a writer's workshop classroom, a community of writers gather to hone their craft as writers, to find their voices as writers, to offer feedback to each other as writers, and to share their writing in meaningful ways.
-The workshop we present has particular elements and a predictable routine that support teaching and learning.
+Within a workshop classroom, a community of writers gather to hone their craft as writers, to find their voices as writers, to offer support and response.
+The workshop has a predictable routine and lesson elements plus key tools to support teaching and learning.

-Finally, there is so much more to a great piece of writing than following a formula and worrying about spelling.
-Building on the 6+1 Traits of Writing (from Education Northwest), we will show you how to identify the qualities of great writing, and break them down across a continuum of skills that you can use as a primary resource for teaching.
+Finally, there is so much more to a great piece of writing than following a formula and focusing too much on spelling!
+Building on the 6+1 Traits of Writing (from Education Northwest), we will show you how to identify the qualities of great writing, and break them down across a continuum of skills that you can use as a primary resource for teaching and moderating writing.

 Research and Reading